 The Aquarium of Genoa

-When you visit Genoa, it’s impossible not to take a “under the sea” tour when your traveling with children to the largest Italian aquarium.
-It is managed by Costa Edutainment SpA , one of Italy’s leading management organizations for large public and private structures that are involved in leisure, cultural and educational activities.
+When you visit Genoa, it’s impossible not to take a “under the sea” tour when your travelling with children to the largest Italian aquarium.
+It is managed by Costa Edutainment Spa , one of Italy’s leading management organisations for large public and private structures that are involved in leisure, cultural and educational activities.
 Your kids will be blown away with this amazing Aquarium.
 It will take you about 2 hours and 30 minutes to walk between all the amazing areas.

 Italy really is a magical adventure.
 Make time to visit this beautiful country, it will leave a footprint in your memory.
 There are so many other places in Italy to see and so many more great places to eat, the towns will leave you speechless as will the architecture.
 I love Italy and i am sure you will too.